cbk914/text2speech/README.md

 Remember, the service account key file acts as a password for your application to authenticate itself to Google Cloud, so treat it with the same level of care as you would any sensitive data.

+# Note on the Punkt

+The Punkt Sentence Tokenizer is a unsupervised machine learning algorithm that is used for sentence boundary detection.
+It divides a text into a list of sentence tokens.
+The algorithm is designed to learn what constitutes a sentence break from a corpus of text that it's trained on.

+In this script, the Punkt Sentence Tokenizer is used in the split_text_into_chunks function to divide the input text into sentences.
+This is done so that each sentence can be processed individually when synthesizing the speech.
+This is especially useful when the text is too large to be processed all at once, as it allows the text to speech synthesis to be done in manageable chunks.

+It's important to note that Punkt is language-dependent, which means it needs to be trained on text in the target language to work properly.
+The NLTK library provides pre-trained Punkt models for a number of languages, which can be loaded using the nltk.download('punkt') command, as the script does.

 # Usage

 Now, to use the program, navigate to the directory containing text2speech.py and run: